This Little Light of Ours

 “One of these things is not like the others.”
 Then late last year, while we were in post-production, it became apparent that Over-the-Rhine, named for the urban Cincinnati enclave where its story takes place, was darker, earthier, and more universal than the other four films.
 When a Hollywood distribution rep saw it, he said, “This should be seen at as many movie theaters as possible, not just on video.”

-So we tested Over-the-Rhine at ICFF, the largest Christian film festival in the world, where it received nominations for Best Picture, Most Inspirational Picture and Best Score, and received a special Honorable Mention.
+So we tested Over-the-Rhine at ICFF, the largest Christian film festival in the world, where it was nominated for Best Picture, Most Inspirational Picture and Best Score, and received a special Winner (Honorable Mention) award.
 More importantly, however, the audience claimed it as their own; many called it the most powerful faith-based movie they’d ever seen.

 Two months later, OTR had its official Premiere at Cincinnati’s historic Memorial Hall.
 The audience, made up of people from all faiths and walks of life, cheered as the end credits rolled.
 The next day, Dan Andriaco of The Catholic Telegraph, wrote, “Over-the-Rhine isn’t just a great Christian film; it’s a great drama with Christian DNA.
 The script, acting, and music are all top-notch.
 Most importantly, it’s true to life.
 The emotions are so pitch-perfect that we know the characters are reacting as we would in their circumstances.
 This isn’t a Hollywood production, but it could have been.”